Defence departmental procedures

 - PDF thesis (for the foreseeable future, paper copies will not be provided)

 - Change of program form if applicable – Any changes in courses, for example deleting the Electives to the actual course taken or changes in course; also if any change in the supervisory committee members

-3. Once the examiners have been approved, School of Graduate Studies will send the PDF thesis and the required forms to the examiners.
+3. Once the examiners have been approved, SGS will send the PDF thesis and the required forms to the examiners.

-Departments are not required to send letters to the examiners.
-The School of Graduate Studies will send the thesis and required documents directly to the examiners.
-Please note, examiners will be given one month from the date on the appointment letter to complete the examination.
-If an examiner is given a specific date of return, please inform School of Graduate Studies when you submit the appointment of examiners material for approval.
+Departments are not required to send letters to the examiners; SGS will do so, along with the thesis and other required documents.
+Please note that examiners will be given one month from the date of their appointment letter to complete the examination.
+If an examiner is given a specific date of return, please let SGS know, when you submit the appointment of examiners material for approval.

-4. If the reports are not received by the requested time, the School of Graduate Studies will contact the examiner for the reports.
+4. If the reports are not received by the requested time, SGS will contact the examiners directly for the reports.

-Once the three reports have been received and the Dean of the School of Graduate Studies gives the final approval to proceed, the School of Graduate Studies will advise that the recommendation is to proceed to the oral defence.
-At that time the Graduate Officer or department secretary is to contact all participants to re-confirm that they are still available to participate in the defence at the designated date and time.
+Once the three reports have been received, and the AVP(A) and Dean of Graduate Studies gives final approval to proceed, SGS will advise that the recommendation is to proceed to the oral defence.
+At that time, the Graduate Officer or Admin Staff should contact all participants, to re-confirm they can still participate in the defence on the designated date and time.

 5. The following people must be in attendance for the defence: the student, the three examiners, and the Supervisor(s), in the case where there is a supervisor and co-supervisor, at least 1 must be in attendance.
 The committee members and a delegate from the academic unit can attend, but it is not mandatory.

-6. The School of Graduate Studies will handle all the technical aspects of the defence, by sending the video conferencing link.
+6. SGS will handle all the technical aspects of the defence, by sending the video conferencing link.